Saturday, February 13, 2010

 Teaching Our Children

 It is our responsibility to teach our children.
-Most of us know that on a deep internal level.
-But what shall we teach them?
-In this age of relativism and DNA awareness, what truths will we send forth into our family trees?
+Most of us know this on a deep internal level.
+But what should we teach them?
+In this age of relativism and DNA awareness, what truths will we transmit to our family trees?

-I urge all of you to write your own list of values that you would like to pass on.
+Please write your own list of values you want to pass on.
 What do you think is essential for future generations?
 What truth or knowledge has helped you tremendously in life?
-What raises your passion, your sure loyalty and energy to defend?
+What raises your passion, loyalty, and energy to defend?
 What do you hope your grandchildren and great-grandchildren will be like?

 Working on a list will strengthen your resolve and equip you to be intentional in how you behave and what you say.
-It will strengthen you to do things even when you don't feel like it.
+It will strengthen you in doing things even when you don't feel like doing them.
 It will help you to do things for the next generation that no one did for you.
 It will help you to be your best self.

-My list includes modeling kindness and teaching my children to respect others.
-Not the type of respect that is modeled by the world--not a kind of respect that depends on power or performance.
-I have wanted my children to understand on a deep level that they are special and unique, and so is every other human being.
-Respect among equals is powerful and lovely; I want my children ready to find and keep such relationships.
+My list includes modeling kindness and teaching my children to respect others—not the kind of respect modeled by the world—not a kind that depends on power or performance.
+I want my children to understand deeply that they are special and unique, as is every human.
+Respect among equals is powerful and lovely, and I want my children ready to find and keep such relationships.

-What is something that would be on your list?
-Give it thought.
+What is on your list?
+Give it a thought.
 It could make a huge difference in the years to come.

 Recommended Books